Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 * [Resfinder](https://www.ncbi.nlm.nih.gov/pubmed/22782487)
 * [Comprehensive Antibiotic Resistance Database (CARD)](https://www.ncbi.nlm.nih.gov/pubmed/27789705)

 ARGs are reformatted, reads mapping to the ARGs are counted and normalised, and the final output produced is ARGs with read count and species data formulated as a comprehensive TSV for downstream investigation and bespoke analysis.
-The final output makes use of a manually curated ARG list (`./workdir/Inputs/curated_ARGs_list.txt`) which is used to assign all genes with multiple synonyms to one unified gene name.
+The final output makes use of a manually curated ARG list (`./workdir/Inputs/curated_ARGs_list.txt`, described in section 6.3 Curated ARG list) which is used to assign all genes with multiple synonyms to one unified gene name.

 #### 6.1 Annotate ARGs
 There is no need to create an inputs file as the inputs sample list from the assembly step will be used.
 Samples with ~ 6 GB input gzipped fastq should complete in less than 20 minutes using 4 CPU per sample.

-You will ned to install abricate and make 'module loadable'.
+You will need to install abricate and make 'module loadable'.
 Tested with version 0.9.9.

 Update the resources in the below script, then submit: